dpohanlon/fast-nb/README.md

 # Fast negative-binomial distribution

-Fast negative-binomial distribution for Python and C++, optimised for small repeated counts such as those seen in single-cell RNA sequencing data.
+A fast negative-binomial distribution for Python and C++, optimised for small repeated integer counts such as those seen in single-cell RNA sequencing data.

 Usage
 =====